yaxirhuxxain/SS-TGH/README.md

 # SS-TGH
-Boosting Source Code Suggestion with Self-Supervised Transformer Gated Highway
+This repository contains the dataset and code for the paper: _Boosting Source Code Suggestion with Self-Supervised Transformer Gated Highway_